September 10, 2024

 Mario D. Bellissimo

-Mario D. Bellissimo is a graduate of Osgoode Hall Law School and is a Certified Specialist in Citizenship and Immigration Law and Refugee Protection.
-He is the founder of BELLISSIMO LAW GROUP PC and the principal lawyer with a practice focus on citizenship, immigration and protected person litigation and inadmissibility law.
+Mario D. Bellissimo is the founder of Bellissimo Law Group PC and a graduate of Osgoode Hall Law School and a Certified Specialist in Citizenship and Immigration Law and Refugee Protection.
+His practice focus is on citizenship, immigration and protected person litigation and inadmissibility law.
 Mr. Bellissimo has appeared before all levels of immigration tribunals and courts including the Supreme Court of Canada.
 He is the past Chair of the Canadian Bar Association National Immigration Law Section, serves as an appointed member of the Federal Court Rules Committee and participates on multiple stakeholder committees involving the Federal Courts, the Immigration and Refugee Board, Immigration, Refugees and Citizenship, the Canada Border Services Agency, Employment and Social Development Canada, and the Department of Justice.

+Mr. Bellissimo has taught several immigration law courses, speaks across Canada and appears frequently in the media on breaking citizenship, immigration and refugee stories.
 Mr. Bellissimo has testified before Parliamentary and Senate Committees on several proposed amendments to immigration law over the years.
-He has been lead on policy papers, legal analysis and proposed recommendations to government on behalf of immigration advocacy associations and in his personal capacity.
+He has lead policy papers, legal analysis and proposed recommendations to government on behalf of immigration advocacy associations and Bellissimo Law Group PC.